stratworld/strat/docsSrc/markdown/User Guide/Building Sources.md

 }
 ```

 __Note:__ Strat doesn't know how to interpret external events--it must have an Extern function to send things it can't identify, so if your source is connected to the outside world it must provide an Extern function.
-Additionally, your source can't have multiple extern functions, and stratc will only place a single extern function on each piece of infrastructure since it couldn't pick wich function to send an event to.
+Additionally, your source can't have multiple extern functions, and stratc will only place a single extern function on each piece of infrastructure since it couldn't pick which function to send an event to.

 ## Birth

-After a source is deployed, the Birth event is dispatched to the dployed system.
+After a source is deployed, the Birth event is dispatched to the deployed system.
 Responding to the Birth event is the opportunity to extend the deployment process by connecting external systems to the deployed Strat infrastructure.
 The data contained inside the Birth event is substrate specific but usually contains infrastructure implementation details like lambda function arns.

 ## Emit